Skip to main content

 Apply Here: careers@tngcs.org

-The Corner Drop-in is a busy, dynamic program that serves over 200 participants each day.
-We provide daytime shelter, nutritious hot food, primary health care services from on-site nurses, doctors and psychiatrists, information and help finding affordable housing, mental health support, voluntary financial trusteeship, substance use counselling, workshops and activities.
-The Part-time Doorperson works as a member of the Drop-In team to provide an enriched drop-in setting for homeless and socially isolated adults, welcomes visitors into the drop-in and Trustee program, and ensures that areas around the property are clean, safe and free of loitering.
+The part-time Doorperson works as a member of the Drop-In team to provide an enriched drop-in setting for homeless and socially isolated adults, welcomes visitors into the drop-in and Trustee program, and ensures that areas around the property are clean, safe and free of loitering.
 The Doorperson will staff the front door during the hours the Drop-in and Trustee programs are open and monitor the building activity.

 Job Posting: See the posting here